The GIGANTIC Prezi Image Library

 You don’t need to worry about copyright issues.
 Everything in the Prezi Image Library is free to use.
 They are made available under the Creative Commons copyright that lets you use or alter them without having to attribute the artist.
 Of course, you can still upload your own Prezi images from your hard drive.
 But if you do, be sure to check the copyright.
 You might need to add a small text box below the Prezi image that attributes the work to its creator.
 If you’re not sure how to do this, see How to Give Attribution.

 Choose the Right Prezi Image

 As a visual presentation medium, Prezi relies on images to communicate your message.
 Different Prezi images can create a completely different look for your presentation.
 This is especially true of the background image.
 With the Prezi image library, you can easily compare a variety of different pictures to see how they look behind your prezi.
 Look at the images below to see how the meaning and mood of this prezi is affected just by changing the background image.

 Comparing Prezi Images

-All of the screen captures above are from the exact same prezi.
+All of the screens captures above are from the exact same prezi.
 The only difference is the change in the Prezi image used as the background.
-The titles, topics, fonts and colors are exactly the same.
+The titles, topics, fonts, and colors are exactly the same.
 It’s amazing to see how the different background images affect the mood and message of the prezi.
 Changing the image is as easy as double-clicking on a picture in the gigantic Prezi Image Library.
 But beware.
 With so many Prezi images at your fingertips, you might spend hours searching through them all.